Analysis | Joe Biden’s very un-2020 campaign

 Biden’s Helms-Mansfield anecdote is almost diametrically opposed to all that, and he has never been terribly interested in going down that path.
 In Robert Bork’s 1987 Supreme Court confirmation hearings, for example, Biden pursued a more moderate method of opposition than other Democrats, who cast Bork as a threat to Roe.
 That worked for Biden, who as the panel’s chairman oversaw the hearings, to gain the GOP votes needed to thwart Bork.

-It seemed as if his approach could be a liability for him in the 2020 Democratic primaries, in which there was a premium on defining your anti-Trump brand.
+It seemed as if his approach could have been a liability for him in the 2020 Democratic primaries, in which there was a premium on defining your anti-Trump brand.
 Biden won the nomination anyway.
 And now both his consistent, sizable lead in the race and Trump’s inability to get out of his own way have allowed Biden to run a remarkably old-school campaign.
-It’s a campaign in which he apparently sees little value in being anything a partisan warrior and, more importantly, which hasn’t pushed him to become one.
+It’s a campaign in which he apparently sees little value in being anything like a partisan warrior and, more important, which hasn’t pushed him to become one.

 That doesn’t mean Biden’s views on working with Republicans aren’t, in fact, Pollyannaish.
 Republicans have reaped significant results thanks to bare-knuckle politics.
 That’s most evident when it comes to Supreme Court nominations.
 Those motivations would seem to remain intact should Biden be elected.